 and forward under the keel of a vessel, by means of his steam , ways through the water during the return stroke. engine.
 The box opened toward the stern, was provided with a valve at the forward end, which, opening as the box moved forward, allowed the water to pass freely, but, closing with the opposite movement, propelled the boat ahead.
 A second part of his specification describes an arrangement for drawing water at the bow into a hollow, longitudinal trunk, parallel with the keel, and discharging the same at the stern, by the reciprocating strokes of a large pump.
 Rumsey also devised two wheels, projecting from the bow of a canal boat, which carried an endless chain with floats.
 The current was supposed to actuate this mechanism, which, by operating a series of poles for pushing against the bottom of the channel, propelled the boat.
 The similitude of the plan with that of a man lifting himself over a fence by the straps of his boots, is obvious.
-The death of Rumsey, in 1792, prevented any as described, which boat Rumsey had nearly completed at the time of his death.
+The death of Rumsey, in 1792, prevented any the time of his death.

-Next in order, in the year 1801, Mr. Symington was employed by Lord Dundas to experiment, with the view of substituting steam for the horse boats on the Forth and Clyde and at the risk of tediousness, the manner and means for ob- canal.
-After two years experimenting, and at an expense of taining power of various kinds are enumerated:-From wind, over £7,000, the Charlotte Dundus was completed, and launched on the canal in March, 1803.
+Next in order, in the year 1801, Mr. Symington was emcarried to a further or less degree of experiment or practical ployed by Lord Dundas to experiment, with the view of subuse since Ramsay's day, are too curious not to be classified, stituting steam for the horse boats on the Forth and Clyde and at the risk of tediousness, the manner and means for ob- canal.
+After two years experimenting, and at an expense of taining power of various kinds are enumerated: - From wind, over £7,000, the Charlotte Dundus was completed, and launched on the canal in March, 1803.
 In this boat were first combined all the principal features of our modern paddle wheel steamers, namely, the double reciprocating engine, with connecting rod, and the crank on the axis of the rotary paddle wheel.
 The paddle wheel-for there was but one-was placed near the stern, in the center of the boat.
 This seems to have proved a perfect success in regard to self propulsion and towing of other boats; but, though the efficacy of the system was proved, the opinion of the canal proprietors, that the waves it created would damage the banks, prevented its adoption.
 Notwithstanding the decision of the Forth and Clyde managers, the Duke of Bridgewater, after a careful investigation of the advantages and the supposed drawbacks, gave Mr. Symington an order to build eight boats similar to the Charlotte Dundas, to ply on his canal; but the death of the Duke, soon after, prevented the execution of the scheme, and poor Symington and his canal navigation were neglected